rackerlabs/support-how-to/content/cloud-servers/basic-cloud-server-security.md

 product_url: cloud-servers
 ---

-Run the following script when setting security for your cloud server.
+Run the following script when setting security for an Ubuntu cloud server.
 This script is only intended to be more secure than the default configuration.
 No promises are made about this script preventing your server from being attacked.
 Ensure that you are writing secure application code.

 **Note:** This script assumes you're running it initially as root and logged in using a key pair.
 If you didn't, you'll be locked out of your VM.
+For information on how to generate a public and private key pairs, see [Manage SSH Keypairs for Cloud Servers with-python-novaclient](/how-to/manage-ssh-key-pairs-for-cloud-servers-with-python-novaclient).

 <pre><code>
 {% include cloud-servers/basic-cloud-server-security/secure.sh %}